deg4uss3r/hosfe.lt/src/static_site/hosfe.lt/content/posts/edge.md

 That will create the binary and host it locally to `127.0.0.1:1313`.

-There's quite a few starter kits on the [Fastly Organization](https://github.com/search?q=%22fastly%2Fcompute-starter-kit%22+owner%3Afastly+&type=repositories) take a look through I just picked the one I found the simplest to get started!
+There's quite a few starter kits (including in different languages) on the [Fastly Organization](https://github.com/search?q=%22fastly%2Fcompute-starter-kit%22+owner%3Afastly+&type=repositories) take a look through I just picked the one I found the simplest to get started!

 #### Fastly's Template Structure Explained